sdclibbery/tradr/README.md

 x Extract bot boilerplate
 x create help text
-x Bot for reporting account balances
-* Need to tidy up log-then-exit pattern by adding that functionality to the Logger
-* All log lines NOT logged by logger still need to start with 'warn' 'error' etc !
-Swap these to sync logger..?
+x Bot for reporting account balances x Need to tidy up log-then-exit pattern by adding that functionality to the Logger x All log lines NOT logged by logger still need to start with 'warn' 'error' etc x Swap these to sync logger..?
 * Also have standard functions like dp2 available without redefinition
 * Catch promise rejections on all the actual bot functions - move more boilerplate into framework...
 * Bot for reporting open orders